Shuttle-Delivery/react-native-button-multiselect/README.md

 npm install --save react-native-button-multiselect
 ```

-## Try it out
+## Demo

+You can see a live demo on this [Expo Snack](https://snack.expo.dev/@shuttlejosie/react-native-button-multiselect-example).

-To experiment with an example app using Expo:
+You can also experiment with the example app in the repo using Expo:

 1. Clone this repository.
 2. Navigate to the example folder.